Goin' South: Production

-This was John Belushi's second film after having been a Saturday Night Live cast member for several years.
-This film was shot and released after National Lampoon's Animal House in July 1978.
+Goin' South was John Belushi's second film (after Animal House).

-It was the second of three films directed by Nicholson, the first was 1971's Drive, He Said and the third was the Chinatown sequel The Two Jakes, released in 1990.
+It was the second of three films directed by Nicholson.
+The first was 1971's Drive, He Said and the third was the Chinatown sequel The Two Jakes, released in 1990.
 This marks the first film in which Nicholson appears as the primary actor while directing.
 He does not appear in Drive, He Said, but did star in and direct The Two Jakes.

-The credits state that the film was shot in Durango, Mexico.
+The film was shot in Durango, Mexico and Texas.

 Reception

-It was not a hit upon release in 1978 with critics or audiences.
-On Rotten Tomatoes, it has an 73% approval rating based on 15 reviews, with an average rating of 6.6/10.
-On Metacritic, it holds a 52 score based on 9 reviews, indicating "mixed or average reviews".
+Goin' South was not a hit upon release in 1978 with critics or audiences.
+On Rotten Tomatoes, it has a 69% approval rating based on 16 reviews, with an average rating of 6.6/10.
+On Metacritic, it holds a 52 score based on 9 reviews, indicating "mixed or average" reviews.